ptz0n/wordpress-google-cse/readme.txt

 > You'll need an [Google API key](https://code.google.com/apis/console/) and a [Google Custom Search Engine ID](http://www.google.com/cse/) to use it.

+Check out the [GitHub repo](https://github.com/ptz0n/wordpress-google-cse) for the latest development on this plugin.

 #### Credits

 * [Jonas Nordström](http://wordpress.org/support/profile/windyjonas)